Professor Nerina Jimmieson

 Biography

-Nerina Jimmieson conducts a program of both basic and applied research on (1) occupational stress and employee health and (2) organisational change management designed to improve workplace effectiveness, at the individual, group, and organisational levels.
-Across both research agendas, she employs multiple methodologies, including laboratory-based task simulations, organisational surveys, diary studies, and interviews.She has 120+ publications as journal articles and book chapters.
+Nerina Jimmieson’s research interests include (1) job design implications for employee health and well-being, (2) organizational change management and readiness for change, and (3) leadership and leader well-being.
+She has expertise in multiple methodologies, including lab-based task simulations, organizational questionnaires and risk assessments, and interviews.She has 120+ publications as journal articles and book chapters.
 In addition to academic dissemination of her research, findings and recommendations are reported directly to her industry collaborators in the form of technical reports and other deliverables (e.g., assessment tools, training materials, how-to guides, tip sheets, and case studies).

 In 2012-2015, she held an Australia Research Council Future Fellowship (2012-2015) for a project titled: ‘Supervisor strategies for managing employee stress and strain: A national approach to psychosocial risk management’.

-Commencing in 2025, she is a Chief Investigator with the ARC Industrial Transformation Research Hub for Human-Robot Teaming (HRT) for Sustainable and Resilient Construction, led by UTS.
-Her research is focusing on the psychosocial benefits and risks associated with the deployment of HRT in construction workplaces.
+Commencing in 2024, she is a Chief Investigator in the ARC Industrial Transformation Research Hub for Human-Robot Teaming for Sustainable and Resilient Construction, led by UTS ($11 million).
+Her focuses on the psychosocial benefits and risks associated with the deployment of human-robot teaming in construction workplaces (Research Node 12).

 Expertise related to UN Sustainable Development Goals